Notmrbruce/c2c-bitesize/readme.md

 1. Keep questions clear and concise
 2. Provide comprehensive answers
 3. For quizzes, make sure the correct answer is clearly defined
-4. For match pairs, keep terms and definitions reasonably short
+4. For time trial, keep terms and definitions reasonably short
+5. For true/false, include explanations that help reinforce learning
-5. Include 10-15 items per learning method for optimal learning experience
+6. Include 10-15 items per learning method for optimal learning experience

+## Learning Methods Guide

+### Flashcards
+- Front: Clear, concise question
+- Back: Comprehensive answer
+- Best for: Key facts, definitions, procedures

+### Quiz
+- Multiple choice questions with 4 options
+- One correct answer per question
+- Best for: Testing recall and application of knowledge

+### Time Trial
+- Term and definition pairs
+- User selects matching term against a 7-second timer
+- Best for: Quick recall and memorization

+### True & False
+- Statement that can be evaluated as true or false
+- Include explanation for both correct and incorrect responses
+- Best for: Testing understanding of rules and policies